Licencing (including marriage)

-- To limit in person contact, we ask that only one applicant attend the appointment and that person must wear a mask and practice social distancing measures in accordance with the Public Health Instructions for Enclosed Public Spaces.
+- To limit in person contact, we ask that only one applicant attend the appointment and that person must practice social distancing measures in accordance with the Public Health Instructions for Enclosed Public Spaces.

 - Please bring all original required documents for both applicants as submitted with your application.

 Applications will be processed within two working days from time of receipt.
 We ask for your patience during this time.